bpmutter/xyz/journey/_posts/2020-10-10-on-direction.markdown

 I will be devoting the next three months (mid-October to mid-January) on the former pursuit, and three months from then (mid-January to mid-April) to focus on the latter.

-And, once I feel ready, I will be trying my luck at getting into a highly-selective programming [retreat](https://www.recurse.com/){:target="_blank"}, which I hope will serve as an opportunity to connect with the actors of New York City's vibrant software industry and to continue developing my craft.
+And, once I feel ready, I will be trying my luck at getting into a highly-selective programming [retreat](https://www.recurse.com/){:target="_blank"}, which I hope will be an opportunity to collaborate with the actors of New York City's vibrant software industry and to continue honing my craft in an intensive learning environment.

-Since the hard part of defining structure and direction to my learning is now done and dusted, I'm excited to dive deeper into actual programming.
+Since the hard part of defining structure and direction is now done and dusted, I'm excited to dive deeper into actual programming.

-It's been far too long since I've written code! :)
+It's been far too long since I've written code!
+Time to get back to work. :)